OpenNebula/website/content/software/migration_from_vmware/oneswap.md

 ### On Linux VMs
 - The virtual machine must have the kernel headers installed.
 The name of the package may differ on each distribution, for instance, in Ubuntu the package to install is `linux-headers` and in Alma Linux is `kernel-headers`.
-- The kernel version must support virtio drivers (kernel 2.6.30 or greater, from 2009-07-09).
+- The guest kernel version must support virtio drivers (kernel 2.6.30 or greater, which was issued on 2009-07-09).
 - virt-v2v tool does not support updating GRUB2, if the following message is shown during the conversion process:

 ```
 WARNING: could not determine a way to update the configuration of Grub2
 ```

-booting the VM from a rescue CD and fixing grub may be necessary
+booting the VM from a rescue CD and fixing grub may be necessary.

 ### On Windows VMs
 - Fast startup must be disabled (Control Panel -> Power Options -> Advanced power settings)
-- Installing VirtIO Storage and Network drivers before the conversion will improve conversion times.
+- Installing (VirtIO Storage and Network drivers \(available at their github\))[https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md] before the conversion will improve conversion times.
 If not, they will be injected later.
 - Officially, Windows 2016 and onwards **require** UEFI boot.
-- Windows VMs can only be converted with virt-v2v style transfer (`custom` and `fallback` will fail)
+- Windows VMs can only be converted with virt-v2v style transfer (`custom` and `fallback` styles will fail)

 ### Virtual machines with UEFI BIOS
 OneSwap normally detects if the VM boots in UEFI mode and sets up OpenNebula template accordingly, but in some strange cases autodetection may fail.
 In these cases, modify the following options on the OpenNebula template: